 Step 1 – Consult with Staff

 Before you fill out an application, discuss your plans with staff.
 They will facilitate pre-consultation and provide the application, fee and meeting schedule.
+If you are unsure what variance(s) are required for your application, complete and submit the Preliminary Zoning Review form.

 Step 2 – Consult with City Departments